LivePersonInc/knowledge-center-archive/pages/documents/Developer Tools/function-as-a-service-faas.md

 ### Use case 4: Integrate with a ticketing system with much greater flexibility

 Today, brands can integrate ticketing systems to empower agents with detailed and custom information about the consumers in a conversation.
-FaaS enables brands to take this integration further with full control over what information is passed and displayed to agents and what actions they can perform in the ticket as part of the conversation.
-For example, a ticketing integration will empower the agent to see the status of the consumer’s open ticket and take actions like closing or updating the ticket during the conversation with the consumer.
+Functions enables brands to take this integration further with full control over what information is passed and displayed to agents and what actions they can perform in the ticket as part of the conversation.

+For example, LivePerson Functions allows brands to easily integrate data from enterprise systems, like a CRM, through a secure, LivePerson-managed functions service.
+This will empower agents to see the status of the consumer’s open ticket and take actions like closing or updating the ticket during the conversation with the consumer.

 ### Use case 5: Leverage customer information to create alerts or actions

 Using the consumer information passed from a CRM integration, a function can be invoked to trigger a notification or action to the call centers.
 For example, if the consumer information reveals that a VIP consumer is in a conversation, brands can customize an alert to be sent into the call center or to the agent manager.
 Similar actions can be created, such as to update a dashboard that monitors VIP consumers, send an SMS to the account manager of the VIP consumers, and so on.

-## How does FaaS work?
+## How to get started with FaaS

 As part of the offering, LivePerson supplies an easy-to-use interface where brands and their developers can select an event to trigger a function.
-Once an event is selected, developers can either write custom functions or leverage FaaS templates for commonly used functions.
-Brands can set one or more triggers from events, and then automatically launch functions through LivePerson’s FaaS.
+Once an event is selected, developers can either write custom functions or leverage LivePerson Functions' templates for commonly used functions.
+Brands can set one or more triggers from events, and then automatically launch functions through Functions.

 These functions can be created and deployed in a matter of minutes, allowing brands to rapidly build new conversational experiences, such as: seamless connections to CRM to inform routing decisions, the ability for agents to schedule consumer follow-ups, automatic lookups of outstanding consumer tickets, and more.
 The simplicity and speed of building new functions also lets developers test and learn without waiting through lengthy deployment cycles.